LocalCoinIS/dev.bitshares.works/core/knowledge_base/protocols/merchant_privacy.md

 # Merchant

 ## Wallet Privacy  Protocol
 #### How maintain user and merchant privacy from the wallet provider which should never have direct access to the invoice data.

 ***

 In this example, we assume

 - `https://merchant.org`  is the service that host the server,
-- `https://wallet.org`  is the wallet provider that host the server
+- `https://wallet.org`  is the wallet provider that host the server, `https://localcoin.is` for example

 ## Privacy Concerns

 The goal of this protocol is to maintain user and merchant privacy from the wallet provider which should never have direct access to the invoice data.

 To securely pass data from `https://merchant.org` to the javascript wallet hosted at `https://wallet.org`, the data will have to be passed after the `#`.
 Assuming the wallet provider is not serving up pages designed to compromise your privacy, only your web browser will have access to the invoice data.